FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 ## The substantiation for using these technologies

-I chose Java over C# simply because I've been coding in C# for a while.
+I have chosen Java over C# simply because I've been coding in C# for a while.
 I am eager to learn new languages such as Java so I can diversify my scope and I am certain that java would come across my path somehow in the forseeable future.
 Java is a popular language and provides a clean and efficient object-oriented-based development platform.
 Especially for this assignment, it's useful because Java is great for running applications that may be distributed among servers and clients in a network.

 Spring is the most popular framework for Java and is most identified with dependency injection flavour of inversion of control, which I learned last year and am willing to put to use again in this project.